Pressed for time but workout anyway? That’s fantastic! Can’t squeeze in the warm up ? Oops!

 - Warm up for 5 to 10 minutes.
 If your routine includes intense exercise activity, increase the time.

 - You can simply do the activity you plan on doing (running, walking, cycling, etc.) at a slower pace.
 So if your exercise routine is running or walk, your warm up can be jogging or walking slowly.

-- Warm up to wake up the muscles in your entire body.
-Do mild stretching of your arms, legs, neck and core.
+- Warming up the muscles in your entire body with a mild stretch of your arms, legs, neck and core.